Osmos-GT/ansible-practice/README.md

 A simple Ruby app with nginx and PostgreSQL.

-A .vault_password file should be created in the project root directory.

 Create `.vault_password` file in the project root directory containing your credentials:
 ```
 my_centos_sudo_pass: <pass>